Saalim398/Saalim398/README.md

 > cat README.md

 # About Me
-I'm a passionate computer user that always wants to learn new things, especially coding.
+I am a passionate computer user that always wants to learn new things, especially coding.
 Creating cutting-edge, intuitive applications for a variety of platforms is my passion.
 I have experience in databases, web development, and Android development. am proficient in Python, C/C++, Java, and data science.